metalheim/navidrome-plugin-artist-nfo-metadata/README.md

 The plugin requires the `library` permission to read .nfo files from disk.
 Please select which libraries the plugin is allowed to access in the Navidrome UI.
 The Plugin will attempt to read an .nfo file in each library that is made available to it.

-Navidrome mounts each library at `/libraries/<id>` inside the plugin.

 ## File Format